surfstudio/SurfGear/packages/otp_autofill/README.md

 ## About

-For sms autofill plugin use [SMS User Consent API](user_consent_link) and [SMS Retriever API](retriever_link) on Android.
-IOS sms autofill built in `TextField` widget.
+This plugin uses [SMS User Consent API](https://developers.google.com/identity/sms-retriever/user-consent/overview) and [SMS Retriever API](https://developers.google.com/identity/sms-retriever/overview) on Android.

 You could use autofill from another input by using OTPStrategy. (e.g. from push-notification)

-For testing you could create TestStrategy.
+For testing you could create `TestStrategy`.

 ## iOS

-in iOS OTP autofill is built in `TextField`.
+On iOS OTP autofill is built in `TextField`.
-Code from sms store for 3 minutes.
+Code from sms stores for 3 minutes.

 ### Rules for sms